 How important are data and statistics in Japanese riichi mahjong?
 Do professional players rely only on numbers?

-What do you mean by Mahjong Statistics here?
+What do you mean by "mahjong statistics" here?

-However, how important are they actually?
+But how important are they?

-Do Mahjong players use “feeling” or “statistics and data”?
+Do mahjong players use "feeling" or "statistics and data"?

 A riichi mahjong aficionado can see through certain tells such as waiting patterns or whether a player is tenpai based off how they play.